develop-me/bootcamp--week-01-02--html-and-css/slides/PITCHME.md

 #### Learning is weird

-- Remember that this week |
+Remember that this week:
-- To not be able to do everything |
+- You will not be able to do everything |
+- You will need to push yourself at times |
 - Try for yourself - it's about you |
-- Not to finish everything |
-- There is homework |
+- You will be given homework |

 Note:
 it's super duper ok.
 Honestly!
 Don't panic, let's think about what you're just about to undertake.